Victorian Periodicals Review

 The Victorian Periodicals Review is a peer-reviewed academic journal established in 1968, under the editorship of Michael Wolff and Dorothy Deering, as the Victorian Periodical Newsletter.
 It obtained its current name in 1979.
 The journal covers the editorial and publishing history of periodicals from the Victorian era.
-It is the official journal of the Research Society for Victorian Periodicals.
-The journal is published quarterly by the Johns Hopkins University Press.
+Authors are invited to submit an op-ed style paper which addresses a topic of current interest.
+The journal is published semiannually by the Johns Hopkins University Press.